 In general, most aspects of the ignition frequency analysis need not be revisited.
-In particular, de-energized equipment would not need to be removed from the equipment type counts in Task 6 in order to take advantage of these approaches.
+In particular, deenergized equipment would not need to be removed from the equipment type counts in Task 6 in order to take advantage of these approaches.
 This recommendation is based on the notion that the Task 6 approach to estimating ignition frequencies inherently reflects the fact that any given piece of equipment will cycle through periods of both in and out of service times.
 The method does not attempt to estimate, for example, pump operating years but rather uses reactor years as the frequency basis.
 In the specific case of the LPSD analysis, specific equipment line-ups are likely based on the POS definition, and it would be appropriate to reflect a known line-up to the extent feasible in the risk evaluation.

 Beyond these possible modifications, the general task objectives and approach for Task 8 remain the same for LPSD fire PRA.
-The only differences are applied in Table 5 (modified version of Table 8-1 of reference [1]) where one new bin is introduced: 3A, Containment PWR.
-Table 5 emphasizes the ignition sources that can and cannot be screened out in this task.
+The only differences are that in the application of Table 8-1 of reference [1] where one new bin is introduced; namely, Bin 3B, Containment BWR - transients and hot work.
+Like other transient and hot work fire frequency bins, these ignition sources cannot be screened out in this task.
 Note again that this task focuses only on fixed ignition sources.